rockingrohit9639/node-starter-kit/README.md

 ### How to use this starter kit?

-Download the zip of the repo or fork and clone the repo.
-After cloning it into you system go inside the starter kit folder you can rename the foldername.
+Click on Use this template on right above side and name the repo you want.
+A new repo of yours will be created.
+Now, clone this repo in your system.
+After cloning it into you system go inside the project folder<your-repo-name>.

 - After moving into the folder run the following command to install all the dependencied
   ```